puru02/django-anymail/docs/esps/amazon_ses.rst

           'ship_date': "May 15",
       }

-Amazon's templated email APIs don't support several features available for regular email.
+Amazon's templated email APIs don't support a few features available for regular email.
 When :attr:`~anymail.message.AnymailMessage.template_id` is used:

-* Attachments and alternative parts (including AMPHTML) are not supported
+* Attachments and inline images are not supported
-* Extra headers are not supported
+* Alternative parts (including AMPHTML) are not supported
 * Overriding the template's subject or body is not supported

-* Anymail's :attr:`~anymail.message.AnymailMessage.metadata` is not supported
+.. versionchanged:: 11.0

+    Extra headers, :attr:`~anymail.message.AnymailMessage.metadata`,
+    :attr:`~anymail.message.AnymailMessage.merge_metadata`, and
-* Anymail's :attr:`~anymail.message.AnymailMessage.tags` are only supported
+    :attr:`~anymail.message.AnymailMessage.tags` are now fully supported
-  with the :setting:`AMAZON_SES_MESSAGE_TAG_NAME <ANYMAIL_AMAZON_SES_MESSAGE_TAG_NAME>`
-  setting; only a single tag is allowed, and the tag is not directly available to webhooks.
-(See :ref:`amazon-ses-tags` above.)
+    when using :attr:`~anymail.message.AnymailMessage.template_id`.
+    (This requires :pypi:`boto3` v1.34.98 or later, which enables the ReplacementHeaders parameter for SendBulkEmail.)

 .. _Sending personalized email:
    https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-personalized-email-api.html